Aspartame – Does it Affect PD?

 “…despite what appears to be a concerted effort on the part of aspartame’s makers to negate the allegations of health problems, adverse reactions from aspartame are real.
 This was eloquently borne out in 1996, when Ralph G. Walton, MD, professor and chairman of the Department of Psychiatry at Northeastern Ohio Universities College of Medicine conducted an analysis of all the medical studies — 164 of them at the time — dealing with human safety as it relates to the use of aspartame.

 “The studies were separated into two categories: 74 were sponsored by the aspartame industry and 90 were non-industry-sponsored studies.
 Dr. Walton found that of the 74 studies sponsored by the aspartame industry, 100 percent of them claimed there were no health problems associated with aspartame use.

 “Of the 90 studies that had no connections to industry, all but seven of them identified one or more problems with aspartame use.
 Interestingly, of the seven studies that did not find problems, the FDA had conducted six.
 Critics suggest that since a number of FDA officials eventually went to work for the aspartame industry, these six studies should be considered industry-sponsored research as well.”2 (Reprinted from “Aspartame = Diet-astrous Results” by Rebecca Ephraim, RD, CCN, Conscious Choice Magazine, May 2001, www.consciouschoice.com.

-Very few research studies have examined its use in people with specific conditions, including depression, diabetes/poor blood glucose control and Parkinson’s disease.
-Let’s examine the research studies as well as individual reports and see if we can draw any conclusions regarding its use by people with PD.
+A few research studies have addressed its use in people with specific conditions, including depression, diabetes/poor blood glucose control and Parkinson’s disease.
+Let’s examine these studies, as well as individual reports, and see if we can draw any conclusions regarding its use by people with PD.

 Aspartame and Depression